This article is part of our Business Startup Guide, a curated list of our articles that will get you up and running in no time!

-A federal tax ID number is also known as an Employer Identification Number, or EIN.
+A federal tax ID number is also known as a federal employer identification number, also called an EIN or FEIN.
 It’s a 9 digit number assigned to a business by the IRS.

 - Identify businesses located in the United States and its territories

 - Recognize a business for purposes of tax documentation

 - Identify what business employees filing taxes work for